-All buildings start with a strong foundation, and pre-fabricated steel buildings are no exception.
-While you are waiting for your steel building to be manufactured and shipped to you, you or your builder will need to prepare that foundation.
+Steel Building Foundation – All buildings start with a strong foundation, and pre-fabricated steel buildings are no exception.
+While you are waiting for your steel building to be manufactured and shipped to you, you or your builder will need to prepare that Steel Building Foundation.
 Prior to that, you will have to have the land surveyed professionally so you can be sure the ground is level.
 The ground must be marked so that your builders know the boundaries.

 After the surveying and marking takes place, you can begin grading the building site.
 This process ensures that the land is perfectly level.
-You can then excavate for the foundation.
+You can then excavate for the Steel Building Foundation.
 If you are not sure what kind of excavation you need for your building’s foundation, then ask the manufacturer of the building.
 Some buildings require deeper, more extensive excavations than others.
-The simpler your structure, the less intensive the excavation usually is.
+The simpler your structure, the less intensive the Steel Building Foundation excavation usually is.

 If a minor excavation is all your building needs, you can probably do it with some simple tools like a shovel, pickaxe, and steel rake.
 You probably only need to go down 2-3”.
 If you need a major excavation, you will likely recover a bobcat shovel or backhoe (and professional help).
 Don’t dispense with the earth you remove.
 Keep some of it so that you have it available to finalize the grading and leveling of the land when you are done.
 Construction also tends to leave small holes behind which must be filled; this process is called backfilling, and the dirt is good for that as well.